Sweden Southern Sweden

 6. Västra Hamnen

-Today, it’s the first carbon-neutral district in Europe and it’s the most exclusive and expensive neighbourhood in Malmö.
+Today, it’s considered one of the first carbon-neutral neighbourhoods in Europe and also one of the most desirable places to live in Malmö.

 Västra Hamnen with its canals and colourful houses.